pablobaxter/reactive-preferences/coroutine/README.md

 ### Usage

-Create an `CoroutineSharedPreferences` instance which wraps a `SharedPreferences`:
+Create a `CoroutineSharedPreferences` instance which wraps a `SharedPreferences`:

 ```kotlin
 val preferences = PreferenceManager.getDefaultSharedPreferences(context)